Converters

 This section provided a general description of converters in Schematic Editor, including converter control options, thermal model, variable delay, and the Measurements tab.

-In the Typhoon toolchain, converter switches are modeled as ideal switches with zero on resistance, infinite off resistance, and instantaneous switching transition.
+In the Typhoon HIL toolchain, converter switches are modeled as ideal switches with zero on resistance, infinite off resistance, and instantaneous switching transition.
 In addition, all the converter switching blocks (i.e. two-level three-phase IGBT inverter, six-pulse diode rectifier etc.) are modeled as closed black-boxes that can only be used in the schematic diagram as is.
 Currently, is not possible for a user to construct new switching converters using individual switches.
 Each power electronics converter has its own weight, as shown in Table 1.
 The weight of a converter defines how many blocks can be run by a single processing core (SPC).
 Each SPC has processing capability for power electronics switching blocks weighing 3 or 4, depending on the used device and configuration.

 Power electronics converter weight table | |